A deep learning approach to clustering visual arts: Abstract

 \section{Abstract}

 Clustering artworks is difficult for several reasons.
 On the one hand, recognizing meaningful patterns based on domain knowledge and visual perception is extremely hard.
 On the other hand, applying traditional clustering and feature reduction techniques to the highly dimensional pixel space can be ineffective.
 To address these issues, in this paper we propose {\sf DELIUS}: a DEep learning approach to cLustering vIsUal artS.
-The method uses a pre-trained convolutional network to extract features and then feeds these features into a deep embedded clustering model, where the task of mapping the raw input data to a latent space is jointly optimized with the task of finding a set of cluster centroids in this latent space.
-Quantitative and qualitative experimental results show the effectiveness of the proposed method. {\sf DELIUS} can be useful for several tasks related to art analysis, in particular visual link retrieval and historical knowledge discovery in painting datasets. \keywords{Cultural heritage \and Visual arts \and Convolutional neural networks \and Autoencoders \and Artwork clustering}
+The method uses a pre-trained convolutional network to extract features and then feeds these features into a deep embedded clustering model, where the task of mapping the input data to a latent space is jointly optimized with the task of finding a set of cluster centroids in this latent space.
+Quantitative and qualitative experimental results show the effectiveness of the proposed method. {\sf DELIUS} can be useful for several tasks related to art analysis, in particular visual link retrieval and historical knowledge discovery in painting datasets. \keywords{Cultural heritage \and Digital humanities \and Visual arts \and Computer vision \and Autoencoders \and Deep clustering}